 Focusing her practice on plateau Indian culture, Dr. Lillian Ackerman was raised in an Armenian community and was always interested in how Americans lived.
 Having friends already involved in the field, she switched to anthropology after reading books that explained questions she had about the differences between the two cultures.
-To date, her main contributions to the industry are her studies on gender equality on the plateau and clans of extended families.
 Dr. Ackerman has served Washington State University in Pullman, Washington, as a researcher in anthropology since 1982 and adjunct professor since 2001, previously serving as an instructor in anthropology from 1963 to 1965.
 She began her professional career as a Russian translator at the Arctic Institute of North America in Toronto in 1960, remaining in this position for two years.
 She later taught anthropology at Wenatchee Valley College in Nespelem, Washington, in 1979.

 In addition to this tenure, Dr. Ackerman was a researcher and consultant for the U.S. Census in Washington from 1989 to 1990.
 Likewise, she has served as an anthropology consultant in Pullman, Washington, since 1982.
 Prior to the start of her career, Dr. Ackerman pursued a formal education at the University of Michigan, where she earned a Bachelor of Arts and Master of Arts in anthropology in 1950 and 1951, respectively.
 She went on to matriculate at Washington State University, obtaining a PhD in anthropology in 1982.
 Civically, she was also the chairperson of the Developmental Disabilities Board of Whitman County in Washington from 1969 to 1984.